kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 > **Note:** `application(_:continueUserActivity:restorationHandler:)` may look familiar to you; Apple introduced this `UIApplicationDelegate` method in iOS 8 to allow developers to implement Handoff.
 It also makes an appearance in Chapter 2, "Introducing App Search", which deals with the new search APIs in iOS 9.
 This method is a jack of all trades!

-Although you won't be able to validate the code you just wrote, it's still useful to see how to handle an incoming link.
-To see what the final result should look like, download the RWDevCon app from the App Store ([apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

-On your device, open your favorite mail client and send yourself an e-mail that contains the following two links:
+Although you won't be able to validate the code you just wrote, it's still useful to see how the app _would_ handle an incoming link if the app were live in the  App Store.
+Again, you won't be able to reproduce these steps but let's pretend you have the RWDevCon app installed on your device and you received an e-mail that contains the following two links:

 ![bordered width=80%](/images/05-testlinks.png)

-Once you receive the email, tap the first link.
-This should open the app and start streaming Tammy Coron's 2015 inspiration talk titled "Possibility":
+Tapping on the first link would open the app and start streaming Tammy Coron's 2015 inspiration talk titled "Possibility":

 ![iPhone](/images/06-video-link-valid.png)

 Looks great!
-Now return to your mail client and tap the second link.
-The app opens, but then you're bounced back to Safari, as shown below:
+Now if you were to return to your email client and tap the second link, the app would open but you'd be immediately bounce back to Safari, as shown below:

 ![iphone](/images/07-video-link-invalid.png)

-The RWDevCon app neatly handles the universal links it recognizes, but gracefully falls back to Safari for any that it doesn't.
+This is how the RWDevCon app would handle incoming universal links and how it would gracefully fall back to Safari.

 Besides tapping a link, you can also load the URL directly in Safari, a `WKWebView`, a `UIWebView`, or use `openURL(_:)` on an instance of `UIApplication` to trigger your app to handle a universal link.